FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-At 14 months, he should have a vocabulary of 1 to 2 words.
-Socially, he should be able to hug his parents and indicate his desires by pointing.
-In terms of motor function, he should be able to stoop and then recover to a standing position and walk alone.
+At 18 months, he should have a vocabulary of 6 words.
+Socially, he should be able to feed himself.
+In terms of motor function, he should be able to walk up steps while someone is holding his hand and imitate scribbling.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 5